What is the True HI Gas Content in Massive Quiescent Galaxies in the Local Universe?: Summary

 Our main results can be summarized as follows: \begin{itemize} \item The \hi\ mass fraction in massive quiescent galaxies in the local Universe exhibits an extremely wide dynamic range in gas content (spanning over three orders of magnitude), with the majority of the galaxies being extremely \hi-poor.
-Approximately two-thirds of our FAST sample exhibit \hi\ mass fractions below $\log M_{\hi}/M_*=-2.4$, with a $3\sigma$ upper limit of $\log(M_{\textsc{Hi}}/M_*) < -3.46$ derived from stacking the non-detections.
+Approximately two-thirds of our FAST sample exhibit \hi\ mass fractions below $\log M_{\hi}/M_*=-2.4$.
 The remaining third have higher \hi\ gas fractions consistent with other previously \hi-detected massive quiescent galaxies in the xGASS survey with $-2.4 \lesssim \log(M_{\textsc{Hi}}/M_*) \lesssim -1$.
 Only a single galaxy in our sample is classified as \hi-rich ($\log(M_{\textsc{Hi}}/M_*) > -1$). \item Similar to the early-type-only \addd\ sample, early-type galaxies in FAST show a high fraction of \hi-poor populations.
 In addition, the \hi-poor galaxies in FAST are predominantly early-types.
-This indicates that early-type morphology is a necessary, but not sufficient, condition for the extremely suppressed \hi\ reservoir in massive quiescent galaxies. \item Both the FAST and \addd\ samples show enhanced clustering amplitudes and higher neighbor counts at intermediate scales ($100 \ \mathrm{kpc} \lesssim r_p \lesssim 1 \ \mathrm{Mpc}$), indicating a higher fraction of satellite galaxies compared to the general population.
+This indicates that early-type morphology may be an important, but not sufficient, condition for the extremely suppressed \hi\ reservoir in massive quiescent galaxies. \item The \hi-poor galaxies in both the FAST and \addd\ samples show enhanced clustering amplitudes and higher neighbor counts at intermediate scales ($100 \ \mathrm{kpc} \lesssim r_p \lesssim 1 \ \mathrm{Mpc}$), indicating a higher fraction of satellite galaxies compared to the \hi-normal samples.
 The high satellite fraction is confirmed by cross-matching with the SDSS group catalog.
-While satellite status is an important factor, it is neither sufficient nor necessary, as a significant fraction of \hi-poor galaxies are central galaxies. \item Our results indicate that while early-type morphology and satellite status are crucial factors, they alone cannot fully account for the extreme \hi\ poverty observed.
-This compellingly suggests that additional physical mechanisms---currently unidentified---must play a significant role in driving gas depletion in the majority of massive quiescent galaxies. \item Only one-third of the massive quiescent galaxies in our FAST sample follow the \hi\ mass fraction distribution predicted based on previous surveys.
+While satellite status may play a role, it is neither sufficient nor necessary, as a significant fraction of \hi-poor galaxies are central galaxies. \item Our results indicate that both early-type morphology and satellite status serve as potential drivers of the extreme \hi\ poverty, consistent with previous studies.
+However, they alone cannot fully account for it.
+This compellingly suggests that additional physical mechanisms---currently unidentified---must play a significant role in driving gas depletion in the majority of massive quiescent galaxies. \item Only one-third of the massive quiescent galaxies in our FAST sample follow the \hi\ mass fraction distribution predicted by the \hi\ estimator of \cite{XiaoLi} based on previous surveys.
 This result implies that a new functional form of scatter rather than a Gaussian likelihood would be required to improve the performance of the \hi\ estimator for massive quiescent galaxies, while explicitly incorporating morphological and environmental parameters may also help. \end{itemize}